ingenii-solutions/azure-data-factory-initial-repository/README.md

 ## CI/CD

 This repository comes with CI/CD pipelines in order to deploy changes made to the Dev Data Factory into your Test and Production environment Data Factories.
 Following the structure [recommended by Azure](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-delivery), these are held on the `adf_publish` branch of this repository; please see the `README.md` file on that branch for full details of the CI/CD process.

+## Pipeline Generation

+To ease pulling data into your platform, Ingenii has created the [Ingenii Azure Data Factory Generator](https://github.com/ingenii-solutions/azure-data-factory-generator) which can take a small configuration file and generate Data Factory pipelines and their dependent resources.
+Please see the  [Pipeline_Generation.md](docs/user/Pipeline_Generation.md) file for full details of how to use this package in this repository, or the [usage details in the  source repository](https://github.com/ingenii-solutions/azure-data-factory-generator/blob/main/docs/user/Usage.md) for general instructions.

 ## Reference